-Previous General Eloquence This is essentially a "miscellaneous" type of social rule - use it when you need to lend extra weight or eloquence to your in-character words, but you are not pursuing a social action described elsewhere.
-Simply make a social offense roll of d12 on INT after beginning a conversation; if successful, your character is presumed to better than you at speaking eloquently and/or confidently, just as with any social offense roll success.
+Previous General Eloquence This is essentially a "miscellaneous" type of social rule - the GM might call for it when you need to lend extra weight or eloquence to your in-character words, but you are not pursuing a social action described elsewhere.
+Simply make a d12 social offense roll; if successful, your character is presumed to be speaking eloquently and/or confidently, regardless of your exact phrasing, just as with any social offense roll success.
 It is up to the GM whether another roll is required should the conversation continue (generally not), or how soon you may re-attempt a failed roll.
 A lack of relevant cultural literacy may make this roll impossible, or may add 3 Hindrance.

 Intimidation This activity involves threatening other characters, whether explicitly or subtly.
-Although intimidation is useful in combat, you might also use it outside of a physical confrontation - for example, to cause an opponent in a debate to take -TNs to social rolls (careful, however - if the situation is too inappropriate, this could damage your efforts in a debate, perhaps adding Hindrance to future rolls).
+Although intimidation is useful in combat, you might also use it outside of a physical confrontation - for example, to cause an opponent in a debate to take -TNs to social rolls (careful, however - if the situation is too inappropriate, this could hinder your efforts in a persuasion social action).

 In combat, intimidation requires a verbal free action.
 You may intimidate as many characters as can hear and understand you and that you desire to affect.
-Spend 5 insight and make a social offense roll of d12 on either INT or WILL (at your choice); if failed, you may immediately roll again, at a cost of 5 insight per roll.
+Spend 5 insight and make a d12 social offense roll; if failed, you may immediately roll again, at a cost of 5 insight per roll.
 Once successful, you inflict an amount of terror depending on your renown and reputation:

 Impersonal, Comical, Benevolent: 0